Sorry, this program is not available for local students.

 Most of your classes will be held in RMIT's Swanston Academic Building which features innovative learning spaces interspersed with retail and social spaces resulting in a stimulating environment for students..

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations and group discussions.
+You will also use RMIT's simulated work environment, the Swanston Banking Group Ltd (The Practice Firm).

 Through RMIT University’s online learning portal, myRMIT, you will be able to view online resources and learning activities created by lecturers, access course materials via Blackboard, collaborate with lecturers and fellow students, and access your student email account.
 Educational software, the Learning Hub, resources and printers are accessible on campus via the RMIT wireless network using your own laptop, tablet or smart phone or via computer facilities on-campus.
 You will be able to access the same software from home using myDesktop.